University of Canberra Vice-Chancellor’s International Poetry Prize

-The University of Canberra Vice-Chancellor's International Poetry Prize 2016 anthology
+The 2017 University of Canberra Vice-Chancellor's International Poetry Prize will be open for entries from 2 December 2016 to 30 June 2017.

 About the Prize

-The University of Canberra has established an international poetry prize.
+The University of Canberra Vice-Chancellor's International Poetry Prize has been offered annually since 2014.
 On behalf of the University, this is administered by the International Poetry Studies Institute (IPSI), part of the Centre for Creative and Cultural Research in the Faculty of Arts and Design.

 The prize celebrates the enduring significance of poetry to cultures everywhere in the world, and its ongoing and often seminal importance to world literatures.
 It marks the University of Canberra's commitment to creativity and imagination in all that it does, and builds on the work of the International Poetry Studies Institute in identifying poetry as a highly resilient and sophisticated human activity.
 It also builds on the activities of the Centre for Creative and Cultural Research, which conducts wide-ranging research into human creativity and culture.

-The University of Canberra Vice-Chancellor's International Poetry Prize was offered for the first time in 2014.
-The 2016 prize will be announced on or before 30 September 2016 and prize winners and short-list will be notified prior to that.
+The 2017 prize will be announced in September 2017 and prize winners and short-list will be notified prior to that.

 Important details are: